President | CERTIFIED FINANCIAL PLANNER™ practitioner | Chartered Retirement Planning Counselor℠ | Accredited Investment Fiduciary®

-Gary attended Towson University and graduated with a BS in business administration with a concentration in finance.
-He quickly realized that as a financial advisor, he could help others avoid mistakes and achieve financial security, something he felt strongly about.
-And for the past 20 years, Gary has done just that, specializing in working with pre- and post-retirees to help them maintain an enjoyable lifestyle during their retirement years.
+Gary attended Towson University and graduated with a bachelor of science in business administration with a concentration in finance.
+He quickly realized that, as a financial advisor, he could help others avoid mistakes and achieve financial security; something he feels strongly about.
+And for the past twenty-four years, Gary has done just that, specializing in working with pre- and post-retirees to help them maintain an enjoyable lifestyle during their retirement years.

-To help raise money for charities dear to his heart, Gary wrote the acclaimed Amazon best seller* The Art of Retirement (with foreword by NFL Hall of Famer Ronnie Lott.)
-The book tells the story of Michelangelo’s incredibly long (and challenging) life and art as a way to illustrate the importance of creating a resilient, well-crafted portfolio.
-The goal is for readers to create their own masterpieces in financial planning, which will offer them both security and a fulfilling life and legacy.
-All profits from the sales of The Art of Retirement are split among four charities: The Brigance Brigade Foundation, Augie’s Quest, The Y of Central Maryland, and the Maryland SPCA.
+To help raise money for charities dear to his heart, Gary wrote the acclaimed Amazon best seller* The Art of Retirement (with foreword by NFL Hall of Famer Ronnie Lott).
+The book uses the story of Michelangelo’s incredibly long (and challenging) life and famed art as a metaphor to compare the reader’s life to a masterpiece while emphasizing the importance of creating a resilient, well-crafted portfolio.
+All profits from The Art of Retirement are donated to the Y in Central Maryland, Augie’s Quest, the Maryland SPCA, and the Brigance Brigade Foundation.

 *Ranked #62 in Retirement Planning books for 2013

 Gary Williams is proud to have been recognized as a Chairman's Level advisor for 2017—a distinction based on annual production attained by just 3 percent of advisors affiliated with Commonwealth Financial Network.